cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 > $ merging_runs (-c config_general.yaml)

-**The command inside parenthesis is not mandatory**.
+**The command inside parenthesis is not mandatory if you are running the command in the working directory**.
 By the way, it is better if you don't use it unless you know what you are doing.
 The output in the terminal will be something like this:
 ```
 ***** Generating merge_MAGIC bashscripts...